lexndru/gospodapi-server/README.md

 # gospodapi
-Gospodapi is a server-side application to build and maintain general ledgers for financial purposes.
+Gospodapi is a server-side application to build and maintain general ledgers.
 The name is a wordplay between "gospodărie" (ro) meaning household and "API" (en abbr).

 # Known issues and limits of the implementation
 - No pagination: this may cause problems to clients which cannot support long (as in time) bigger (as in size) tranfeser of data;